Small group teaching

 As with all educational activities, aims which are clearly understood by all participants maximise the likelihood of successful outcomes.
 The University’s policy reflects this by stating that whatever the aims of classes are, they should be expressed clearly and related to the aims of the tutorials and lectures, so that students gain an unambiguous understanding of what they may expect from each.
 See the Education Committee’s Policy and Guidance on Undergraduate Learning and Teaching.
 Without a clear explanation for the aims or goals of classes, students may tend to think of them as being less important than tutorials, where they naturally experience the highest levels of individual attention.
 Tutors must ensure that students see that they stand to gain different – equally valuable – outcomes from each teaching setting they encounter.

-The importance of clarity in this matter is emphasised in the findings of the Oxford University Student Union (OUSU) which recently investigated and reported on students’ views of the Oxford teaching model.
+The importance of clarity in this matter is emphasised in the findings of the Oxford University Student Union (OUSU) which investigated and reported on students’ views of the Oxford teaching model in the Undergraduate Teaching Review Report 2010.
 It was clear that students valued the contribution of discussion to their learning, particularly where this took place in small groups and in tutorials with at least one other student.
 However the students felt that tutors must have good skills in facilitating discussions and must make the intended purpose of discussions clear to students.
 Some students had also stated “that the classes which they had attended had not been successful, largely because the purpose behind the classes had been unclear”.

 The most important single factor influencing learning is what the learner knows already.
 Ascertain this and teach... accordingly (Ausubel et al, 1978).